faucetsdn/NetworkML/NodeClassifier/data/ReadMe.md

 ### NOTE:
-The "-" i the filename is mandatory.
+The "-" in the filename is mandatory.